Nuffa1/TC_Trades/sector_rotation/11readme.md

 # **Macro-Driven Sector Rotation Framework**

 A **macro-based sector rotation** system that detects the current **economic regime** using economic indicators, maps regimes to historically strong sectors, applies **asset-level confirmation filters**, and builds a rules-driven sector portfolio.
-The entire workflow is automated: **data → regime → sector → portfolio → backtest**.
+The entire workflow is automated

 ---